bilikhasan/MvcOnlineTicariOtomasyon/README.md

 Hello,

-I’d like to share my MVCOnlineCommercialAutomation project with you.
+I’d like to share my "MVCOnlineCommercialAutomation" project with you.
 This project was developed under the mentorship of Murat Yücedağ on Udemy.
 Below are the details of the project:

 Project Features